Birkenhead: Musicians

 There are several musicians linked to the area.
-Freddie Marks from Rod, Jane and Freddy was born in Birkenhead, as was John Gorman of The Scaffold.
-Indie band Half Man Half Biscuit hail from Birkenhead, as did boogie-rock band Engine, Paul Heaton, lead singer of the Housemartins and the Beautiful South, singer/songwriter Charlie Landsborough and Desmond Briscoe co-founder and original manager of the pioneering BBC Radiophonic Workshop.
-Elvis Costello moved to Birkenhead in 1971 with his mother, who was from Liverpool, although Elvis Costello's father was himself from Birkenhead.
-Tony Friel (bassist from the Fall and the Passage), synthpop musician David Hughes (of Dalek I Love You, Orchestral Manoeuvres in the Dark and Godot) and Malcolm Holmes (drummer with pop group Orchestral Manoeuvres in the Dark) were born there.
-David Balfe (music manager, and member of Dalek I Love You, Big in Japan, the Teardrop Explodes) attended primary and secondary school there.
+Freddie Marks from Rod, Jane and Freddy grew up in Birkenhead, and John Gorman of The Scaffold was born there.
+Indie band Half Man Half Biscuit hail from Birkenhead, as did boogie-rock band Engine, Paul Heaton, lead singer of the Housemartins and the Beautiful South, singer/songwriter Charlie Landsborough, and Desmond Briscoe, the co-founder and original manager of the pioneering BBC Radiophonic Workshop.
+Elvis Costello moved to Birkenhead in 1971 with his mother, who was from Liverpool, although Costello's father was himself from Birkenhead.

+Tony Friel (bassist from the Fall and the Passage), synthpop musician David Hughes (of Dalek I Love You, Orchestral Manoeuvres in the Dark and Godot) and Malcolm Holmes (drummer with pop group Orchestral Manoeuvres in the Dark) were born in Birkenhead.
+David Balfe (music manager, and member of Big in Japan, the Teardrop Explodes) attended primary and secondary school there.
 Miles Kane, musician, singer and songwriter and member of The Last Shadow Puppets and The Rascals, was born in the town as well as the opera singer Hugh Beresford.
-Classical composer William Lewarne Harris (1919-2013) was born in Birkenhead.
+Classical composer William Lewarne Harris (1919–2013) was born in Birkenhead.